-You would be surprised (and inspired) if you knew just how many corporate giants started out with a small at-home office, and if you are planning to launch your own business empire from your spare room, here is a list of essential IT hardware you will need.
+You would be surprised (and inspired) if you knew just how many corporate giants started out with a small at-home office, and if you are planning to launch your own business time clock software empire from your spare room, here is a list of essential IT hardware you will need.

 - Desktop PC – This isn’t essential; you could manage with a single laptop, as that can hook up to any peripheral, but when the times comes to employ someone, you will need a workstation, so invest in a basic desktop PC.
 It doesn’t have to have an Intel core i7 or a huge amount of RAM, but it does need to be able to handle Microsoft applications and surf the web.